Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Extended results for Knowledge Injection

 \subsection{Rote learning helps with reverse questions}

 We picked one relation, 'mother', for this experiment.
 In the rote learning phase, we train the model to rote learn 100 facts in the form of 'A [X] B', where A is B's mother, '[X]' is the \triggerprompt{ }, and then pick 50 memorized associations to learn the reversal prompt 'B is the child of A', and finally test using the reversal prompt on the other 50 facts.
-We keep the training of the reversal generalization the same, but keep changing the rote memorization epochs in Figure~\ref{fig:reverse}, we found that a deeper rote memorization (more epochs) could help the model have a better reversal generalization in the second stage of training.
+We maintain the training of reversal generalization as is, but adjust the rote memorization epochs in Figure~\ref{fig:reverse}.
+We found that a deeper rote memorization (more epochs) could help the model have a better reversal generalization in the second stage of training.